sap-tutorials/Tutorials/tutorials/hxe-ua-getting-started-vm/hxe-ua-getting-started-vm.md

     Example:  `https://hxehost:53075`

 7. Log on to Web IDE using the `XSA_DEV` user.
-You specified the password earlier in this tutorial in the section **Change the Default Passwords for Other Users**.
+You specified the password at the beginning of this tutorial when you were prompted for a new `HANA database master` password.

 8. Go back to your VM.
 Check that the application **`cockpit-admin-web-app`** shows **STARTED** in the list of XSA applications and has 1/1 instances.